 Incidence rates were calculated per 100,000 population and age-adjusted by the direct method to the 2000 US standard population.
-The incidence rates are five-year average annual rates for the period 2005 through 2009.
+Except where calculated to show trends, the incidence rates are five-year average annual rates for the period 2006 through 2010.

 Mortality rates were calculated per 100,000 population and age-adjusted by the direct method to the 2000 US standard population.
-Except where calculated to show trends, the mortality rates are five-year average annual rates for 2004-2008.
+Because of data quality issues, 2009 cancer death data are not used for analysis.
+Except where calculated to show trends, the mortality rates are five-year average annual rates for 2005-2008 and 2010 combined.